A class of parabolic reaction-diffusion systems governed by spectral fractional Laplacians : Analysis and numerical

 {\bf Comment.} It is noteworthy that the global existence of strong solutions when $2<\gamma\leq\alpha+\beta$ has remained an open question since 2011, even in the case of the classical Laplacian, as discussed in \cite{LaamActa2011}.
 This is particularly surprising from a chemical perspective, as the reaction is expected to be reversible, suggesting that a strong solution should exist globally, similar to the case $\alpha+\beta< \gamma$.
-More broadly, this question remains largely unresolved.
-For instance, the global existence of a strong solution to a system modeling a reversible reaction of the form $\alpha U_1+\beta U_2 \rightleftharpoons~\gamma U_3+\delta U_4$ has only recently been established, and solely in the specific case $\alpha=\beta= \gamma=\delta=1$, see~\cite{CapGoudVass, Soup18, FellMorgTang20, FellMorgTang21}.}